manwar/perlweeklychallenge-club/challenge-145/sgreen/README.md

-# The Weekly Challenge 144
+# The Weekly Challenge 145

 Solution by Simon Green.
-Sorry, no blog this week.
-Hopefully the code is easy enough to understand.
+[Blog](https://dev.to/simongreennet/weekly-challenge-145-4kho)